Step 1Select drives

-- Synology RAID Calculator offers you an estimate on the space utilization with various mixed HDD configurations and RAID types.
-The actual HDD size will be affected by the system partition and can vary between vendors, so the values calculated may differ from the actual results.
+The Synology RAID Calculator offers you a storage usage estimate with mixed drive configurations and RAID types.
+Synology systems require approximately 10 GB of space for use in RAID 1 configurations.
+The actual drive size will be affected by the system partition and can vary between vendors.
+The values calculated may differ from your actual results.
 Please refer to Synology Storage Manager for precise data calculations for storage installed on your Synology NAS.

-- The Synology RAID Calculator makes recommendations based on the total capacity picked.
-Some models or configurations may not support a certain capacity drive but will be able to achieve the total capacity through other combinations or when paired with an expansion unit.
-Always check and refer to the HDD/SSD compatibility list for the latest information.
+Synology RAID Calculator makes recommendations based on the selected total storage capacity.
+Some systems may not support certain drive capacities, but will be able to achieve target capacities through alternative drive combinations or when paired with compatible expansion units.
+Always refer to the HDD/SSD compatibility list for the latest information.